What happens when batteries are connected in parallel?

 How are batteries connected in parallel?

 If you are purchasing an enjoybot 12V 100AH battery, here are some parallel diagrams you can follow.
-You can refer to the wired connection to connect in parallel as 12V 100AH, 12V 200AH, 12V 300AH.
-This unit can connect multiple batteries, with a maximum of 10 batteries connected in series.
+This unit can connect multiple batteries, with a maximum of 10 batteries connected in parallel.

 If you are purchasing an enjoybot 12V 200AH or 12V 300AH battery, here are some parallel diagrams you can follow.
-You can refer to the wired connection to connect in parallel.
-This unit can connect multiple batteries, with a maximum of 10 batteries connected in series.
+This unit can connect multiple batteries, with a maximum of 10 batteries connected in parallel.

 Connecting Batteries in series